How to Become an Electricity ESCO

 - ESCO submits remaining documents and information (Forms & Agreements) to Supplier Relations 15+ days prior to test batch.

-- Connectivity testing completed approximately 2 weeks prior to start of test batch.
+- Connectivity testing completed by our EDIOPs team prior to start of test batch.

-- EDI testing completed.
-Trading Partner Agreement is Executed.
+- EDI testing will be completed.
+A Trading Partner Agreement is executed.

 - RG&E posts ESCO's company and contact information on the RG&E web page.